disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M05A-HOL-Power-Apps-in-Teams.md

 ### Task 1: Create a team

-1. Navigate to Microsoft Teams and log in with the **admin account.**
+1. Navigate to Microsoft Teams and log in with the **admin account**.

 2. Select **Join or create a team** at the bottom left of the screen.